iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 </figcaption>
 </figure>

-It will read them, interpret them as YAML-LD and JSON-LD, — and load the retrieved data as RDF into in-memory graph powered by rdflib[^rdflib].

-Iolanta plugins, which we will touch on later, can add more data to the graph.
+Iolanta recursively reads all files in the current directory; supported file formats are JSON-LD, YAML-LD, and Markdown with YAML-LD frontmatter[^frontmatter].
+Additional files might be supplied by the installed Iolanta plugins, which we will touch upon later.
+Anyway, every file Iolanta consumes is converted into RDF and loaded into Iolanta Graph — in-memory, transient RDF dataset.

+Operations on the dataset, henceforth known as Iolanta Graph, are handled with `rdflib`[^rdflib] Python library.

+[^frontmatter]: frontmatter
 [^rdflib]: https://rdflib.org

-That graph will be used for the steps to follow.
+When each and every consumable file is consumed, OWL RL[^owlrl] logical inference rules are applied to the graph so that RDFS[^rdfs] and OWL[^owl] constructs take effect.

+From that point, the graph is essentially read only; during the next steps, it will be used as data source to build visualizations from.

 ### Choosing a facet

+{# todo: This section is here kind of abruptly. #}

 The word *facet* is defined by Cambridge Dictionary[^facet-dictionary] as: